udacity/fluent-react-utils/README.md

 ### Custom Loc Components
 Your project may have components that would be great to include in the `Loc` object, but which are not standard HTML.
-Say you have a styled `Button` component, for example.
+Say you have a styled `MyButton` component, for example.

 ```jsx